Traditional Japanese Swordsmanship

 As a serious course of study, learning Tamiya Ryu Iaijutsu involves having a clear understanding of the concepts known as "Tamiya Nobility" and "Tamiya Purity"

 Visit the training page to learn more about practicing Tamiya ryu.
-For more informaiton concerning the history of development of Tamiya Ryu please visit the history page.
+For more information concerning the history of development of Tamiya Ryu please visit the history page.